Backlund Transformations for Darboux Integrable Differential Systems: Quotient Representations for Maximally Compatible Integrable Extensions

-\end{Theorem} The Lie algebra of $G$ coincides with the Vessiot Lie algebra of $\CalI$ and the local actions of $G$ on $U_1$ and $U_2$ are given by the restrictions of the Lie algebras of vectors fields $\partial_{\bfthetaX}$ and $\partial_{\bfthetaY}$, dual to the 4-adapted co-frames defined by Theorem \StRef{AFV}.
+\end{Theorem} The Lie algebra of $G$ coincides with the Vessiot algebra of $\CalI$ and the local actions of $G$ on $U_1$ and $U_2$ are given by the restrictions of the Lie algebras of vectors fields $\partial_{\bfthetaX}$ and $\partial_{\bfthetaY}$, dual to the 4-adapted coframes defined by Theorem \StRef{AFV}.
 When these local actions can be extended to global actions of $G$ on $M_1$ and $M_2$ and when $M = (M_1 \times M_2)/G_\diag$, it then follows that

-In Section 8.1 we shall prove that the quotient representation \EqRef {GloQuotRep} of $\CalI$ is unique.
+As a consequence of our proof of Theorem D we shall prove that the quotient representation \EqRef {GloQuotRep} of $\CalI$ is unique.
 We shall refer to \EqRef{LocQuotRep} and \EqRef {GloQuotRep} as {\deffont the local/global canonical quotient representation for a Darboux integrable differential system $\CalI$}.

-Suppose that $\CalI$ be a Darboux integrable and that \EqRef{GloQuotRep} holds.
-Let $H$ be a subgroup of $G$, also satisfying the hypothesis of Theorem \StRef{Dreduce}.
-Then, by Theorem A, we may construct the commutative diagram

-where $\CalE = (\CalK_1 + \CalK_2)/H_\diag$.
-By Theorem A, $\CalE$ is an integrable extension of $\CalI$ and, by Theorem \StRef{DiagDarbComp1}, the pair $(\CalE, \CalI)$ is Darboux compatible.
-We now state the following converse to Theorem \StRef{DiagDarbComp1} which precisely characterizes those integral extensions of Darboux integrable systems which are constructed by this group theoretic method.